Experience of domestic violence

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview

-• Who were the perpetrators of family and domestic violence experienced by women with disability?
+Who were the perpetrators of partner violence and abuse experienced by women with disability?

-The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who experienced family and domestic violence (FDV) since age 15, compared with women without disability, grouped by relationship to the perpetrator.
-In 2016, 30% of women with disability reported that they had experienced violence perpetrated by a previous partner, 8.5% reported they had experienced violence perpetrated by a current partner, and 6.0% reported they had experienced violence from their father or mother.
+The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who experienced violence or abuse by a cohabiting partner since age 15, compared with women without disability, grouped by relationship to the perpetrator.
+In 2021–22, 7.1% of women with disability reported that they had experienced violence or abuse by a current cohabiting partner and 34% reported they had experienced violence or abuse by a previous partner.

 More detailed data by age group are shown in the table.